biojava/biojava.github.io/_wikis/BOSC2008_Abstract.md

 provides improvements in the packages for phylogenetic trees, processing PDB files, and genetic algorithms.

+The second sentence needs further revision, an additional clause perhaps.

 **Paper:**

 Full-length abstracts are limited to one page with one inch (2.5 cm)